 Service – Old Mandarin Islamic Restaurant is a pretty small restaurant, with about 10 tables, so servers don’t have a lot of excuses not to deliver quality service.
 Their service was solid but not outstanding.

 Verdict – Old Mandarin Islamic Restaurant is a solid bet for people seeking this type of authentic cuisine.
 It is worth the journey if you like Mandarin Chinese cuisine, especially lamb dishes.
 The prices have risen over the years.
 What’s new?

 Signature Dishes – Hot Pot, lamb dishes, dumplings, Warm Pot.

 Old Mandarin Islamic Restaurant’s Menu is pretty extensive, they include a lot of the Americanized Chinese standards, along with Beijing Style Hot Pot, dumplings, noodles, and many other Mandarin dishes.
 Stick to the Mandarin dishes for authenticity.
 If you like this restaurant also try Beijing Restaurant in San Francisco.

-Lamb with Green Onion ($10.95) or better known as Cumin Lamb in other restaurants, was extremely spicy, not too greasy, and all in all, a very good version.
+Lamb Stir fry with scallion ($17.95) was not too spicy, but a bit too greasy, and all in all, a very good version.
+8/10

 Peking Beef Pancake ($8.50) is a staple at many Mandarin restaurants.
 This restaurant cooked a pretty authentic version of this classic dish.

-West Lake Lamb Dumpling ($7.95 for 12) looked very pale, but proved to be gamey and pretty juicy.
+West Lake Lamb Dumpling ($7.95 for 12) looked very pale, but proved to be gamey, juicy.

 Hot Braised Lamb Ribs ($16.95) were swimming in a brownish gravy.
 Abundant in quantity, the meat was long braised, making it fall off the bone.